 For every finding and observation cited in the audit reports, the auditor identified a “cause.”
 The most common cause for both security and privacy problems is “entity unaware of the requirement,” Ms. Sanches’ presentation said.

-This suggests a good place to start your HIPAA security compliance is with a careful reading of the HIPAA Security Rule and training, such as TMA’s webinar, Complying With HIPAA Security.
+This suggests a good place to start your HIPAA security compliance is with a careful reading of the HIPAA Security Rule and training, such as TMA’s webinar, HIPAA Compliance: Risk Assessments and Analysis.

 Many safeguards are common sense ones.
-For example, Complying With HIPAA Security covers these do’s and don’ts:
+For example, keep in mind these do’s and don’ts:

 - Do have a policy for handling keys, magnetic access cards, or keypad security codes when a staff member leaves the practice.